-When applying components to a printed circuit board (PCB) you may find that there is a crowd of components in a certain area.
-This may not allow you to use the traditional methods of soldering or the soldering paste as you have intended.
-As shown in the picture on the right, components U6 and U5 had been placed in close proximity to one another, not allowing for either to be placed accurately.
+When applying components to a printed circuit board (PCB) you may find that there is a crowd of components in a certain area, resulting in component-component interference.
+This may not allow you to use the conventional methods of soldering or the soldering paste as you have intended.
+As shown in the picture on the right, components U6 and U5 had been placed in close proximity to one another, not allowing for either to be placed properly on the pads intended for connections to this component.
 With stilting we will be able to elevate one component (or both) allowing for proper connectivity of all components.